edugonzaloalmorox/mdneuzerling.com/content/post/2020-07-05-deploying-r-models-with-mlflow-and-docker/index.md

 </div>

-These other artefacts --- `review_rf`, `vectoriser` and `tfidf` --- are not part of the package.
+The objects I specify --- `review_rf`, `vectoriser` and `tfidf` --- are not part of the package.
 They are model artefacts generated during training. `crate` can handle those as is.

+That `sentiment` function is where the problem lies.
+It's one of the functions in my package.
+It uses the `vectoriser` and `tfidf` to process text into a format that can be handled by the random forest predictor.
+It calls on other package functions to do this, and it's these underlying dependencies that will cause issues with `crate`.

 I can serialise `crated_model` with `mlflow_save_model`, and then everything can be exported to another platform.
 There are a few helper functions used in the definition of `sentiment`, but as long as that `ReviewSentimentMLflow` package is installed on that platform I can serve the model with MLflow using the terminal command `mlflow models serve`.

 But the packages I use for my models are highly specific to a certain dataset and use case; they certainly aren't going on CRAN.
 The underlying motivation here is that I want to be able to execute my model on a machine that isn't my computer, so that means I need to be able to move my package along with the `crated_model`.